Following months of negative media attention, Ellen finally addressed the claims of serious workplace misconduct on the first show back.

 Ellen’s been under fire after allegations of racism and intimidation on her talk show set, while her former security guard called her ‘demeaning’ to work for.

-Other people online have been sharing horrific rumors about her, and in a recent BuzzFeed News article, several former staffers accused Ellen’s producers of sexual harassment and misconduct in the workplace.
+Other people online were sharing horrific rumors about her, and in a recent BuzzFeed News article, several former staffers accused Ellen’s producers of sexual harassment and misconduct in the workplace.

-On her first show back, Ellen finally addressed the allegations.
+On her first show back, Ellen addressed the allegations.